International humanitarian law restricts or prohibits the development, possession and use of certain weapons.

 On the basis of these four criteria, a number of specific weapons have been explicitly prohibited by international conventions, including anti-personnel mines, cluster munitions, blinding laser weapons, dumdum bullets as well as biological and chemical weapons.
 Some of these prohibitions are now part of customary international law.

-The use of any weapon during armed conflict is also restricted by the rules and general principles of international humanitarian law, which in particular, lists the measures which must be taken to minimise the impact of military operations on civilian populations and infrastructures.
-The principal rules of international humanitarian law that apply to the use of weapons are:
+The use of weapons in armed conflict is also restricted by the general rules and principles of international humanitarian law which stipulate, in particular, the measures that must be taken to minimise the impact of armed conflict on the civilian population and civilian objects.
+The principal rules of international humanitarian law governing the use of weapons are:

-- The obligation to distinguish between civilian objects and military objectives
+- The obligation to distinguish between the civilian population and combatants and between civilian objects and military objectives

 - The prohibition on indiscriminate attacks